adamheins/keras-h5py-truncated-file-debug/README.md

-# Keras h5py truncated file error debugging
+# Keras h5py Truncated File Debug

 This is a simple repository designed to reproduce the error found in [this issue](https://github.com/keras-team/keras/issues/6221).
 I assume you've got